Congratulations President Biden. Forgive Me If I Don't Celebrate

 As I write this sentence, it is three hours until noon, January 20th.
 And I feel a collective sigh from the American people.

 Let's be clear.
 Trump was an abomination.
 He is the worst impulses of, not only this nation, but humankind in general wrapped in a suit and spray tan.
-For the last four years, I watched with the majority of Americans and wondered how in the hell that other people, some of are intelligent people that I love and respect, could have been taken in so completely and utterly by an obvious con-man.
+For the last four years, I watched with the majority of Americans and wondered how in the hell that other people, some of which are intelligent people that I love and respect, could have been taken in so completely and utterly by an obvious con-man.

 And those people found me equally incomprehensible.
 I could see it in their confused stares as I ranted about the flagrant anti-intellectualism of his administration to say nothing of the trolling and abject cruelty.
 They lived, for all intents and purposes, in a completely different reality.
 One where a brave and honorable president —the first one in years if not decades— found himself besieged on all sides by a shadowy cabal committed to keeping him and, by extension, his people from ever having a say in how this country is run.
 They saw a man fighting for their values against —in many cases— the literal forces of evil.